ashutosh1919/react-awesome-loaders/README.md

 The loaders are very flexible to import and use wherever you want and in any web framework that uses NPM.
 The loaders are auto-responsive. i.e. The size of loader automatically adjusts itself on smaller screen sizes.
 Ofcourse, you can set different sizes for different screens by passing props `desktopSize` and `mobileSize`.
+Read the complete in detail documentation on the [project website](https://awesome-loaders.netlify.app/).

 # License 📄